History of the Jews in Utah: Early Jewish pioneers in Utah

+Two Jewish families had been converted to Mormonism during Joseph Smith's lifetime.
+Frederick Levi and his family were baptized in 1837 in Canada, Alexander Neibaur and his family were baptized in 1838.
+Frederick Levi's son David arrived in Utah in 1848, with the rest of the family arriving in 1850.
+Alexander Neibaur also arrived in Uth.

-Jews first came to Utah Territory after the 1849 gold rush.
+Other Jews came to Utah Territory after the 1849 gold rush, with Levi Abrams arriving by 1853.
 The trip was dangerous enough that insurance companies restricted activities of policy holders who wished to travel around the West.
 Jews who took the overland route included Solomon N. Carvalho, Julius and Fanny Brooks, Meyer Rosenberg, Berry Marks, Morris Rosenbaum, Nicholas S. Ransohoff, Eli Ransohoff, Samuel Kahn, Abraham and Adam Kuhn, Meyer Cohn, and Gumpert Goldberg.
 Other early Jewish pioneers went West by sea, landing in California before coming to Utah.
 Those early pioneers who took the sea included Abraham Watters, Aaron Greenewald and Charles Popper.
-Later, organizations such as the Jewish Industrial Removal Office helped Jews relocate from the crowded cities of the East coast to places in the west.
+Later, organizations such as the Jewish Industrial Removal Office helped Jews relocate from the crowded cities of the East Coast to places in the west.
 Businesses founded by Jews did well and by 1878 many villages throughout Utah had at least one Jewish store.

 Many of the early Jewish pioneers in Utah were young, unmarried men.
 During the first years, these young men, who were often clerks or merchants, slept in narrow quarters in the back of their stores and did their own housework.
 They often ate at restaurants in the city.
 Keeping Kosher was very difficult, if not impossible, but they did the best they could to fulfill their dietary laws.
 Two of the earliest Jewish merchants to come to Utah were Nicholas S. Ransohoff and Samuel Kahn.
 Ransohoff was a merchant, but he also freighted goods across the plains.
 He had close commercial relationships with several Latter-day Saint authorities and transacted business with Brigham Young several times.
 Kahn worked as a freighter as well, and eventually established one of the biggest wholesale grocers in Utah Territory.
 The majority of the Jewish merchants who arrived in Utah in the mid-1860s had previously been settled in California mining camps, but as mining opportunities in California subsided, these merchants sought a better place for permanent settlement.